The ACT Test Prep Program in Greater Cincinnati, Mason, and Loveland

 In short, there are 4 subsections to the Reading Test.

 First is the Prose Fiction passage, which may be the most idiosyncratic of the four subsections.
 Because of the extra element of dialogue between multiple speakers that is not present on the other subsections, it can naturally be difficult to track who is saying what and why.
-Our method of labeling makes this fairly easy, so our students stand out in a portion of the test that gives others a hard time.
+Our method of labelling makes this fairly easy, so our students stand out in a portion of the test that gives others a hard time.

 The Social Studies passage uses content based on anthropology, archaeology, biography, business, economics, education, geography, history, political science, psychology, and sociology.
 Still, being familiar with this material isn’t usually necessary: it is more about the ability to break these problems down, predicting the answer, and then correlating properly with the choices.